A Classic Oxfordshire Gastropub

 Frazer Sutherland, Partner

 Frazer always wanted to be in hospitality since ‘year dot’.
 Dabbling in domestic science at school only fuelled his passion and catering college sealed his fate.
 He loved working at The Summit in Sydney and cruising round the Caribbean.
 Back in London, he clubbed it at The Green Room, now Chinawhite, before moving to Harvey Nicks Fifth Floor.
 Heights must have suited Frazer because his next job was at The Oxo Tower, when the brasserie with the bird’s eye view of London was really flying.
 Since becoming a partner in Peach in 2008, Frazer has established the Thatch as Thame’s no. 1 food destination.
-He also runs The James Figg further up the High Street, voted Oxfordshire’s Best Traditional Pub in 2013.
+He also runs The James Figg further up the High Street, voted Oxfordshire’s Best Traditional Pub in 2013, The Bear & Ragged Staff, The Fleece and The Fishes.

 Evelin Rae, General Manager

 Evelin hails from Tallinn in Estonia, and only came to England during a summer off from university to find out a bit more about life.
-She’s certainly done that.
 After getting to know Warwick and starting out as a waitress, she worked her way up and landed the job of restaurant manager at The Dashwood, a boutique hotel a stone’s throw from Oxford.
-Her first job was at The Rose & Crown in Warwick.
+Her first job was at the first Peach Pub, The Rose & Crown in Warwick.
 She has been working with Frazer at the Thatch since 2011 and was made General Manager in 2013.